fadeevab/design-patterns-rust/behavioral/mediator/README.md

 # Mediator Pattern

-There is a research and discussion of the **Mediator pattern in Rust**: https://github.com/fadeevab/mediator-pattern-rust.
+There is a research and discussion of the **Mediator Pattern in Rust**: https://github.com/fadeevab/mediator-pattern-rust.

 "Top-Down Ownership" approach allows to apply Mediator in Rust as it is